MaxSaganyuk/weatherCLI/README.md

 <img src="readMe\2.png"></img>

 Type _get_ <cityname> to request api for information about the weather in the city <cityname>

  Type _configure_ <apiName> to change current weather api.
 If api was changed -

+  Example of getting info from two seperate sources

   <img src="readMe\4.png"></img>